BenG2256/Milestone3FinalProject/README.md

 -**_COMING SOON_**

 ## Features

--**Map:** Integrated map that pulls locations from an API using currently logged in User data. -**User Login:** Allows users to create and log into to personal accounts. -**Reviews and Ratins:** Share and read reviews and ratings for various locations.
+-**Map:** Integrated map that pulls locations from an API using currently logged in User data.
+-**User Login:** Allows users to create and log into to personal accounts.
+-**Reviews and Ratings:** Share and read reviews and ratings for various locations.

 ## Backend Routes